SecurityTokenStandard/EIP-Spec/Issue.md

 | `0xAE` |                                                               |
 | `0xAF` |                                                               |

-[TODO - improve list of reason codes based on community feedback]

 #### On-chain vs. Off-chain Transfer Restrictions

 Transfers may be restricted or unrestricted based on rules that form part of the code for the securities contract.
 These rules may be self-contained (e.g. a rule which limits the maximum number of investors in the security) or require off-chain inputs (e.g. an explicit broker approval for the trade).
-To facilitate the latter, the sendTranche and `checkSecurityTokenSend` functions take an additional `bytes _data` parameter which can be used by a token owner or operator to provide additional data for the contract to interpret when considering whether the transfer should be allowed.
+To facilitate the latter, the `sendTranche` and `checkSecurityTokenSend` functions take an additional `bytes _data` parameter which can be used by a token owner or operator to provide additional data for the contract to interpret when considering whether the transfer should be allowed.

 The specification for this data is outside the scope of this standard and would be implementation specific.